microsoft/vscode-jupyter/TELEMETRY.md

             - `System`
         - `failed`: `boolean`
         Whether the env variables were fetched successfully or not.
-        - `source`: `<see below>`
-        Source where the env variables were fetched from.
-        If `python`, then env variables were fetched from Python extension.
-        If `jupyter`, then env variables were fetched from Jupyter extension.
-        Possible values include:
-            - `'python'`
-            - `'jupyter'`
         - `reason`?: `<see below>`
         Reason for not being able to get the env variables.
         Possible values include: